Jake Brigham

-Jacob Daniel Brigham (born February 10, 1988) is an American professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
-He made his Major League Baseball (MLB) debut in 2015 with the Atlanta Braves, and has also played for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB) and Nexen / Kiwoom Heroes of the KBO League.
+Jacob Daniel Brigham (born February 10, 1988) is an American former professional baseball pitcher.
+He made his Major League Baseball (MLB) debut in 2015 with the Atlanta Braves, and has also played for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB) and Nexen / Kiwoom Heroes of the KBO League and for the Wei Chuan Dragons in the Chinese Professional Baseball League (CPBL).

 Career

 Texas Rangers

 Brigham attended Central Florida Christian Academy in Orlando, Florida, where he played for the school's baseball team.
 He pitched a no-hitter in 2005, his junior season, against West Oak, though he allowed two unearned runs.
 The Texas Rangers drafted Brigham in the sixth round (178th overall) of the 2006 Major League Baseball Draft.
 They added him to their 40-man roster after the 2011 season to protect him from the Rule 5 draft.

 Chicago Cubs

 In July 2012, Brigham was traded to the Chicago Cubs for Geovany Soto.